Welcome to the Foundation Course,

 Welcome to the Beginner Foundation Course!

-If you would like to join our Whatsapp groups– the main chat and/or the LSHO announcements group– please click the links below.
+If you would like to join our Whatsapp group please click the links below.
 If you join the Main group, please make sure to say hello and add a small intro+picture of yourself so that the rest of the ‘ohana can say hello!

 Main Group